corememltd/cloud-managed-dns/README.md

 **N.B.** if you see an error stating `Cannot locate the managed image resource group ...` then try deleting `~/.azure/packer` and retrying

+**N.B.** ignore any `Duplicate required provider` warnings in regards to the `random_uuid` module, it is a bug in someone elses code we cannot work around and fortunately is harmless

 ## Authoritative DNS (Cloud)

 Initially we need to build an image for our DNS proxy resolver to run in Azure, this is done with:

     gmake build-proxy

-Once the image has been cooked, you can now deploy the infrastructure for this with:
+Once the image has been cooked, you can now deploy the infrastructure for this with (you will be prompted to answer 'yes' if you wish to continue):

     gmake deploy-authoritative